Intility Arena

 Intility Arena, also referred to as Vålerenga Stadion, is an association football stadium in Oslo, Norway.
-The stadium is the home stadium for the Vålerenga Fotball, currently playing in the Eliteserien, and it has a seating capacity of 16,555 people.
+The stadium is the home stadium for Vålerenga Fotball, currently playing in the Eliteserien, and Vålerenga Fotball Damer, currently playing in the Toppserien.
+It has a seating capacity of 16,555 people.

 The stadium plans were accepted by the city council of Oslo in 2014 and by EEA in June 2015.
 Construction started in August 2015, and the stadium opened in September 2017.
 The stadium was initially called Vålerenga kultur- og idrettspark.

 History

 Early grounds

 From the 1960s till the 1980s and a short period in the end of the 1990s Bislett Stadion was Vålerenga's home ground.
 Bislet Stadion also hosted speed skating and track and field events in addition to football, and hosted the 1952 Winter Olympics.
 Poor conditions and maintenance of Bislett forced Vålerenga to move to Ullevaal and a groundshare with FK Lyn.

 Planning

 After Vålerenga moved from Bislett Stadion plans for building their own ground were conceived, but poor results on the field combined with financial problems kept those plans at bay for a few years.
-After the second place in 2004 and the league title in 2005 as well as business man John Fredriksen's deletion of the club's debt in 2003, the talks of building a ground for Vålerenga resurfaced.
+After the second place in 2004 and the league title in 2005 as well as shipping magnate John Fredriksen's deletion of the club's debt in 2003, the talks of building a ground for Vålerenga resurfaced.

 Following a press statement made on 15 May 2008, Vålerenga announced that they will be moving home to Valle Hovin after purchasing the area of the proposed stadium for the symbolic sum of 1 Norwegian Krone.
 In late 2014, the plans were accepted by the city council of Oslo.
 On 10 June 2014, the European Free Trade Association Surveillance Authority accepted the plans for the stadium.